 The study of a world language provides a valuable educational, social and cultural experience for students.
 The comparisons and connections that students make through the exploration of another language help them develop their literacy skills.
 The study of a foreign language is also a way of thinking and gaining a different perspective and appreciation of the world.
-In accordance with our school's mission statement, the goal of the French Department is to “develop student awareness and perspectives through the study of languages”, therefore our aim is to strive to achieve that goal.
+In accordance with our school's mission statement, the goal of the French Department is to “develop student awareness and perspectives through the study of languages”; therefore, our aim is to strive to achieve that goal.

-The French Language program at ACS is a foreign language program, not a language literacy program.
-The program starts in grade 3 through grade 12.
-Introductory French is offered in Elementary twice a cycle for 45 minutes in grade 3 and three times a cycle for 45 minutes in grades 4 and 5.
-Students joining the program with intermediate or advanced levels are taught in small groups with differentiation.
+The French Language Program at ACS is a foreign language program, not a language literacy program.
+The program starts in Nursery through grade 12.
+Introductory French is offered in Nursery, KG I, and KG II for 30 minutes three times a cycle, and in grades 1 and 2 for 45 minutes twice a cycle.
+Grades 3-5 are offered 45 minutes of French, three times a cycle.

 The French Department follows the AERO Standards for World Languages.
-To meet these standards, a variety of resources and materials are used to plan class activities and assignments (various textbooks, grammar books, magazines, websites, audio CDs, DVDs, literature books, music, movies and games).
+To meet these standards, a variety of resources and materials are used to plan class activities and assignments (various textbooks, grammar books, magazines, websites, audio CDs, DVDs, literature books, music, movies, and games).

-For more information about the program, please do not hesitate to contact me or any of the French Department team.
+For more information about the program, please do not hesitate to contact me or any of the French Department Team.